yash2040/Mock-Restful-API/README.md

 End points include

 Get request to  /customers returns all customers int the database.

 Post request to /customers ,in body name,email,balance  inserts customer into the database.

-Get request to /customers/:id ,return the user with that id Put request to /customers/id ,in body write updated data,updates customer information.
+Get request to /customers/:id ,return the user with that id.

+Put request to /customers/id ,in body write updated data,updates customer information.

 Del request to /customers/id deletes that customer

 Post request to /users/register ,in body write name and password registers the user.Password is not stored in plain text and encrypted using bcrypt.